Links

 The Joint Commission

-The Joint Commission works to improve the safety and quality of care provided to the public through the provision of health care accreditation and related services that support performance improvement in health care organizations.
+The Joint Commission works to improve the safety and quality of care through the provision of health care accreditation and related services that support performance improvement in health care organizations.

 Associations